DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-vittorionavarro/README.md

 ![Screenshot](bigo.jpg)
 * Algorithm Time Complexity
-* Division and Modulo Operator let a be an integer and d positive integer.
-Then there is a unique Q and r with 0 ≤ r < d such that a = dQ + r Q = a div d r = a mod d
+* Division and Modulo Operator
+  - Let a be an integer and d positive integer.
+Then there is a unique Q and r with 0 ≤ r < d such that a = dQ + r.
+  - Q = a div d
+  - r = a mod d

+##Week 12
+* Graph Theory
+* Graphs - discrete structures consisting of vertices and edges that connect these vertices.
+* Degree - is the number of edges incident with it.
+A loop in a vertex contributes twice.
+* Isolated - is a vertex of degree zero.
+* Pendant - is a vertex of degree one.
+* Handshaking Theory - 2e = ∑deg(v)
+![Screenshot] (subgraph.jpg)
+![Screenshot] (union.jpg)

+*